patrykkaczynski/.NET/ASP.NET Core MVC/Bug Tracker/README.md

 ## General Information
 The project has been created in order to practise and consolidate material concerning basics of creation of applications in ASP.NET Core MVC in combination with Entity Framework.
-The program enbables CRUD (create, read, update, delete) operations for computer games.
-Additionally, the computer games are stored in database by using Entity Framework.
+The program enbables CRUD (create, read, update, delete) operations for bugs occuring in different applications.
+Additionally, the created requests are stored in database by using Entity Framework.

 ## Technologies used